Find answers to frequently asked questions about LUMRYZ

 Find more details and watch our step-by-step guide

-How do I start a conversation with my doctor about LUMRYZ?
+How do I start a conversation with my healthcare provider about LUMRYZ?

-To help you start the conversation with your doctor, we created a Doctor Discussion Guide with key questions to ask your doctor and plenty of space to take notes.
+To help you start the conversation with your healthcare provider, we created a Discussion Guide with key questions to ask and plenty of space to take notes.

 Download Doctor Discussion Guide